Public facilities.

 When used correctly, artificial light not only has a positive effect on us humans, but also considerably reduces the strain on plants and animals.

-Light colour temperature: adjustment in 2022.
+Light colour temperature: adjustments from 2022.

 LED technology is continuing to develop at a fast pace.
 At SBB Infrastructure, we are using the advances that have been achieved to make our lighting portfolio continually more sustainable.